 Google LLC is an American multinational technology corporation focused on information technology, online advertising, search engine technology, email, cloud computing, software, quantum computing, e-commerce, consumer electronics, and artificial intelligence (AI).
 It has been referred to as "the most powerful company in the world" by the BBC, and is one of the world's most valuable brands.
-Google's parent company, Alphabet Inc., is considered part of the Big Tech group, alongside Nvidia, Microsoft, Apple, Amazon, and Meta.
+Google's parent company Alphabet Inc. has been described as a Big Tech company.
 Wikipedia

 Website: about.google